Stream Real-Time Events

 Step 1: install

-import { OpenSeaStreamClient } from "@opensea/stream-js";
+import { OpenSeaStreamClient } from "@opensea/sdk/stream";

 const client = new OpenSeaStreamClient({

-token: "YOUR_OPENSEA_API_KEY",
+apiKey: "YOUR_OPENSEA_API_KEY",

-import { OpenSeaStreamClient } from "@opensea/stream-js";
+import { OpenSeaStreamClient } from "@opensea/sdk/stream";

 import { WebSocket } from "ws";